jonassiebler/chatmate/internal/assets/mates/Testing.chatmode.md

 Each commit should represent a logical unit of testing work that could be reviewed independently.
 This maintains clear git history and makes it easier to track testing progress and revert specific changes if needed.

+**Important**: For git commit commands with multi-line messages or special characters, always do a second attempt with proper escaping if the first attempt fails, saying: "Let me fix the command by properly escaping the comment:"

 Remember: You help users implement testing in **their workspace projects**.
 Focus on their specific codebase, tech stack, and testing needs.